March 13, 2003

 - Regular Elections

-- Regular elections for one sophomore, one junior and one senior member shall be held during the spring term each year, with winners taking office the following fall term.
+- Regular elections for two rising sophomores and two rising juniors shall be held during the spring term each year, with winners taking office the following fall term.
 Only students who are members of the same class as a candidate may vote for that candidate.
+During the 2018-2019 academic year, a special election may be held to extablish the new membership structure described in Article III, Sec I.

 - A regular election for a single first year student shall be held in November of each year, with the winner taking office at the beginning of the interim term.
 Only first year students may vote in this election.